absoludity/goforms/README.md

 ```

 ## Installation and tests
-Running
+To install goforms into your current Go workspace:
 ```
 $ go get github.com/absoludity/goforms/forms
 ```

-will add goforms to your current go workspace.
-You can run the tests with
+You can then run the tests with
 ```
-$ go test github.com/absoludity/goforms/fields
+$ go test github.com/absoludity/goforms/fields github.com/absoludity/goforms/forms
-github.com/absoludity/goforms/forms
 ```

 ## Example